fivepapertigers/serverless-plugin-pubsub/README.md

           topic:
             name: my-external-topic
             arn: arn:aws:sns:us-east-1:12345:my-external-topic
-            # You may also use intrinsic functions
+            # You may also use intrinsic functions as well:
             # arn:
             #   Fn::Join
             #     - ':'